 I'll let the photos tell the rest of the story.
 (Don't mind the runny quality of most of the photos, I took them from the TV.)

 George appears as a kind apparition here.
 It could be taken as foreshadowing, or symbolic of the fact that since Jim's death he's become a ghost of his former self.

 Hi-brow story alert!
 George is sitting on the toilet here, peering at his neighbours between the wooden slats of his beautiful walnut bathroom.
 Leave it to Tom Ford to make sitting on the can look stylish.
 That reminds me of something funny that happened to a friend once.
-She was in the washroom at work, and you know how when you're on the toilet in a stall you can sometimes see out through the space between the frame?
-Well, when she was looking out (where else are you going to look?) a co-worker walked in and they actually made eye contact through that 1cm gap.
+She was in the washroom at work, and you know how when you're on the toilet in a stall you can sometimes see out through the space between the door and the frame?
+Well, she was sitting there looking out (where else are you going to look?) and a co-worker walked in and they actually made eye contact through that 1cm gap.
 It was really awkward and my friend didn't know what to do, so she smiled and waved.
 Her coworker did not.
 Needless to say, she waited until she left to come out!